 With the rapid pace of growth in IoT products and applications, there is a pressing need in industry and government for engineers with special skills in hardware and software design who are well-versed with both analog and digital electronics and information systems.
-The new Bachelor of Science in Embedded Systems and Internet of Things (ESIOT), to be offered at the Universities at Shady Grove starting in fall 2020, will address this demand.
-The program will train future engineers who are cognizant of the latest trends in circuits and hardware-oriented software who are capable of immediate contribution to the private and public sector institutions in which they will work.
+The new Bachelor of Science in Embedded Systems and Internet of Things (ESIOT), offered at the Universities at Shady Grove, addresses this demand.
+The program trains future engineers who are cognizant of the latest trends in circuits and hardware-oriented software and are capable of an immediate contribution to the private and public sector institutions in which they will work.

 ESIOT Admissions Information

-The ESIOT major will be a transfer program, suited for students who have completed an associate's degree from a Maryland public community college.
-As a A. James Clark School of Engineering program students must meet the Engineering LEP admissions requirements to be admitted to the program (on a space available basis).
-The Embedded System major will follow a cohort course format, with pres-set class schedule; the first cohort of students will be admitted for the Fall 2020 semester.
+The ESIOT major is a transfer program, suited for students who have completed an associate's degree from a Maryland public community college.
+As an A. James Clark School of Engineering program, students must meet the Engineering LEP admissions requirements to be admitted to the program (on a space available basis).
+The Embedded System major follows a cohort-based format, with a pre-set class schedule.
+The first cohort of students was admitted for the Fall 2020 semester.

-The Bachelor of Science in Embedded Systems will provide students with a solid foundation in key emerging technologies of the Internet of Things (loT), the ability to integrate devices into complete loT systems, and an understanding of how loT fits within the wider context of information and communications technology, including data analytics and cloud computing.
-At the senior level, students will be able to specialize in one of the following tracks: Hardware, Computational, or Security track.
+The Bachelor of Science in Embedded Systems provides students with a solid foundation in key emerging technologies of the Internet of Things (loT), the ability to integrate devices into complete loT systems, and an understanding of how loT fits within the wider context of information and communications technology, including data analytics and cloud computing.
+At the senior level, students will be able to specialize in one of the following tracks: Hardware, Computational, or Security.

 The major will require 122 credits for graduation, of which 60 are transferred into the program from a Maryland public community college, and 62 credits are completed at Shady Grove.